gfauredev/nixos-config/README.md

 Then user homes can be installed with `home-manager switch --flake .#USER`, and the system can be updated with `sudo nixos-rebuild --flake .#HOSTNAME switch`.

+### Develop !

+A dev environment can be initialised with `nix flake init --template templates#TECHNO`

 ## Documentation ressources :

 - [NixOS documentation](https://nixos.org/manual/nixos/stable/#sec-building-image)